Civale’s complete-game gem lifts Indians past Pirates 6-1

 Santana turned on a full-count cutter from reliever Dovydas Neverauskas (0-3) and sent it over the right-field seats for his third home run of the season.

+“I know I started slow, but right now I’m feeling much more comfortable,” Carlos Santana said.
+“Right now I feel more comfortable than before.”

 Pittsburgh’s National League-worst batting average dropped to .211 when it failed to muster much of anything against Civale.
-The Pirates have dropped 13 of 15 and their 4-16 record is the worst in the major leagues a third of the way through the abbreviated 2020 season.
+The Pirates have dropped 13 of 15.

 Cleveland’s offense is no better than Pittsburgh’s, but a little goes a long way for AL Central contenders.
 The Indians, whose .200 team batting average is dead last in the majors, are now 12-0 this season when scoring three or more runs.

 Having a dominant pitching staff helps.
-Civale gave the bullpen a break by working Cleveland’s team ERA to 2.61, the best in the majors.
-The Pirates failed to put a single runner in scoring position against the efficient Civale until pinch-hitter Cole Tucker doubled leading off the ninth.
+Civale’s quick work dropped Cleveland’s team ERA to 2.61, the best in the majors.

 VALIANT EFFORT